Meet The CGC Staff

 Joseph Trainor, Admissions and Records Specialist in The Citadel Graduate College earned a Master's degree in Management from the Stevens Institute of Technology in NJ.
 He has a background in college admissions and school counseling.
 Joseph worked in higher education as a Recruiter and Academic Advisor before joining The Citadel Graduate College in 2014.

-Kelsey Rassa, Assistant Recruiting Coordinator for The Citadel Graduate College, earned her Bachelor of Science from Towson University.
+Kelsey Rassa, Enrollment Management Coordinator for The Citadel Graduate College, earned her Bachelor of Science from Towson University.
 She relocated to Charleston to work for the South Carolina Aquarium before beginning her career at The Citadel in 2013.

 Sean T. Arledge, Assistant to Dr. McNamara, is a graduate of Clemson University.
 He began working for The Citadel in the Evening Undergraduate Studies department.
 Before coming to work for The Citadel, he spent 10 years working in the landscape irrigation industry.